TEM #021: A compass for the new year.

-It’s that time of year where people are simultaneously rushing to cross off 2023 to-dos while starting to set 2024 goals.
+It’s that time of year where people are simultaneously rushing to cross off this year’s to-dos while starting to set next year’s goals.
 It’s equally exciting and overwhelming (you’ve got this).

-Whether you’re making the decision to apply to graduate school in 2024 or waiting for acceptances so you can start strong in your next education chapter, check out my go-to annual reflection and planning tool below.
+Whether you’re making the decision to apply to graduate school next year or waiting for acceptances so you can start strong in your next education chapter, check out my go-to annual reflection and planning tool below.

 This week’s highlights: